qzheng75/CS4641-Project/README.md

 All code for the project is stored in the `code` folder

-### Audio Toolbox

-This folder contains different components used in the project.
+### Strategy 1: Stacked MFCC & Chroma

+Files related to strategy one include:

+- `audio_toolbox/dataset.py`: contains the class `AudioOTFDataset`, used for generating vectorized representations of the audios stored as *.wav* files on the fly.
+- `notebooks/dataset_generation/generate_full_dataset.ipynb`: the notebook to generate and save the datasets for strategy one.
+- `notebooks/strategy_one.ipynb`: the notebook to preprocess and fit ML models on the dataset.
+- `notebooks/mlp_strategy_one.ipynb`: the notebook to use MLP fit the dataset.

+### Strategy 2: Manual Feature Engineering

+Files related to strategy one include:

-- `dataset.py`: contains the class `AudioOTFDataset`, used for generating tensor representations of the audios stored as *.wav* files on the fly.
-It currently contains basic feature engineering techniques for audios (**will contain more feature engineering techniques**).
+- `audio_toolbox/dataset.py`: contains the class `AudioOTFDataset`, used for generating vectorized representations of the audios stored as *.wav* files on the fly.
-- `metrics.py`: contains helper methods to calculate metrics for the classification task.
-- `models.py`: **will** contain deep learning models developed for the project.
+- `notebooks/dataset_generation/generate_full_dataset.ipynb`: the notebook to generate and save the datasets for strategy one.
-- `trainer.py`: contains the trainer used to train deep learning models under the pytorch framework.
+- `notebooks/strategy_one.ipynb`: the notebook to preprocess and fit ML models on the dataset.
-- `visualize.py`: includes tools for visualizing audio data and model results.
+- `notebooks/mlp_strategy_one.ipynb`: the notebook to use MLP fit the dataset.

 ### Jupyter notebooks